technovangelist/katacoda-scenarios/k8s3/step1.md

   </code></pre>

   *You need to make sure the indent level is correct.
 All of the **- name:** keys under **env:** should be at the same level.*

-5. You can verify that your indentation is correct by running a variation on the agent status command we used earlier:

-  `kubectl exec $(kubectl get pods --no-headers -o custom-columns=":metadata.name" | grep datadog) -- agent configcheck`{{execute}}

-  *If you get `error: unable to upgrade connection: container not found ("datadog-agent")`, the datadog agent hasn't had time to launch completely.*

 5. Apply your new datadog-agent yaml file:
   `kubectl apply -f k8s-yaml-files/datadog-agent.yaml`{{execute}}

-  *Note that this is applying without first deleting due to the **updateStrategy** being set to **RollingUpdate***
+  *Note that this is applying without first deleting due to the **updateStrategy** being set to **RollingUpdate**.
+Also, if there are any errors with indentation, the command will give you feedback about what needs to be fixed.*

-6. asht
+6. You can then verify that the logs are being collected by running the **agent status** command again:
+  `kubectl exec $(kubectl get pods --no-headers -o custom-columns=":metadata.name" | grep datadog) -- agent status`{{execute}}

+  *If you get `error: unable to upgrade connection: container not found ("datadog-agent")`, the datadog agent hasn't had time to launch completely.*
+7.